What is Texas Tulips?

 - Only children 12 months and under are free.
 When I was researching Texas Tulips before visiting for the first time, I noticed that a lot of people wrote bad reviews because of this.
 But keep in mind that this is a local, family owned farm.
 This short season probably fuels their income (just me speculating), so if we want to keep seeing their magical tulip farm each year, it’s money well spent!

 - You are walking on dirt, so if it has rained the ground will be muddy.
 Dress accordingly!

-- For the 2018 season, they were open from 9am to 8pm
+- For the 2021 season, they are open daily from 10am to 8pm.

-So if you haven’t gone yet, mark your calendar for March 2019!
+So if you haven’t gone yet, mark your calendar for March 2021!

 Any questions?
 Comment below!